zl-xiang/Aspen/README.md

     --naive-sim "enable to compute similarity on the sum of cross products of constants arcoss sim positions"
 ```

-Suppose an ASP encoding is provided as the file `src/your_specification.lp`, after the corresponding dataset is configured, the user may execute the followings for the use of core functionalities:
+Suppose an ASP encoding is provided as the file `src/your_specification.lp`, after the corresponding dataset is configured, the user may execute the following for the use of core functionalities:
 #### Similarity Filtering

 ```